 - The genre awards at the Queensland Music Awards are a songwriting competition.
 Therefore, the songwriters will be credited as the finalists/winners.
 In the case of all members of a band being the songwriters, the band name will be credited as the finalists/winners.
 Please list all songwriters accurately and in full.

-- Winners will be announced at the Queensland Music Awards in March 2019 in Brisbane.
+- Winners will be announced at the Queensland Music Awards on 3 March, 2020 in Brisbane.

 - The package of promotional activities that will be undertaken on behalf of the winning artists will include, but not be limited to: